-Any currency using Bitcoin’s model belongs under the umbrella of altcoins.
+Any currency other than Bitcoin belongs under the umbrella of altcoins.
 After Bitcoin was launched, many other cryptocurrencies flooded the market.
 New altcoins were designed to find their own crypto-niche.

-Bitcoin is a cryptocurrency, designed to function the same way that cash does.
-However Bitcoins does not need a physical currency, or a security backing.
+Bitcoin is a cryptocurrency designed to function the same way that cash does.
+However Bitcoin does not need a physical currency or a security backing since is autonomously programmed to increase scarcity and decrease supply over time.
 Some altcoins have tried to improve upon Bitcoin’s model, while others have tried to find a new application for altcoins or tokens.

-While writing this article CoinLore has over 2000 altcoins listed in its database and the amount of currencies is subject to constant fluctuation.
-While Bitcoin is more stable than other coins, cryptocurrencies behave a lot like traditional currencies, without the centralized control of course.
-Still, JP Morgan surprised us all by introducing their own security backed token early on in 2019.
+While writing this article, CoinLore had over 2000 altcoins listed in its database, and the number of digital currencies is subject to constant fluctuation.
+While Bitcoin is generally more stable than other coins, cryptocurrencies behave a lot like traditional currencies, without the centralized control of course.
+(Still, JP Morgan surprised us all by introducing their own security backed token early on in 2019.)

-Some altcoins or cryptocurrencies are easier to mine than Bitcoin is.
-This is because they do not all have the same level of security in terms or value retention.
+Some cryptocurrencies are easier to mine than Bitcoin is.
+This is because they do not all have the same level of security in relation to Bitcoin’s Proof of Work (PoW) consensus mechanism.
 There are many factors that go into a good altcoin, and frankly a lot of research as well.
 So what’s the difference between all of the over 2000 altcoins?
 That is for another day.

 If you want to read more about Bitcoin and finance, head over here.